ZooHackaton2015/IslandSecurity/README.md

-# islandSecurity
+# Island Security
-Project documentation for protecting Island with endemic species
+This contains *technical* documentation for our project